aut-shuttle/frontend/README.md

 # AUT Shuttle App's Front-End

 ## The Solution for a 21st Century University
+The AUT Shuttle App is a solution 12 weeks in the making, that will say goodbye to traditional paper tickets on the shuttles connecting our university's 3 campuses.

+*Problem:* Currently, there are outdated, manual and tedious processes in purchasing, clipping (by driver upon boarding), and recording paper tickets that are easily forgeable.
+No data analytics to efficiently schedule busses.

+*Solution:* A feature-rich, yet worry-free Progressive Web App (PWA) allowing users to safely top up and redeem their account balance for shuttle trips.
+Admin and Driver dashboards with advanced capabilities.

 Our App | Problem and Solution :-------------------------:|:-------------------------:
 ![App Mockup](/screenshots/mock-up.png)  |  ![Problem and Solution](/screenshots/problem-solution.png)